Can we make quantitative predictions of species richness on islands?

 Say we are interested in diversity of birds on a different island over time.

-Say we are interested in diversity of birds on multiple islands over time.
+Say we are studying bird diversity on multiple islands over time.

 But within sites, substantial temporal \(\beta\) diversity